Gignite/the-cure/README.md

 including [beautiful/domain](https://github.com/beautiful/domain)
 and the frustrations of unit testing the active record pattern.

+Written in PHP and must be used with 5.3 or greater.
+The tests require the Kohana 3.3 framework for autoloading classes and configuration management. *Kohana is included as a submodule.*

 ## Some stats

  - 1485 non-commented lines of code